 As of 2020, the top languages generally spoken at home in the Philippines are Tagalog, Binisaya, Hiligaynon, Ilocano, Cebuano, and Bikol.

-As of 2022, the Armed Forces of the Philippines (AFP) had a total manpower of around 280,000, including active military personnel, reserves, and paramilitaries.
+As of 2022, the Armed Forces of the Philippines (AFP) had a total manpower of around 280,000.

-In 2022, Bongbong Marcos, the son of Ferdinand Marcos, won the election.
+In 2022, Bongbong Marcos won the election.

-In 2022, The Philippines was the world's second biggest exporter of nickel ore.
+In 2022, the Philippines was the world's second biggest exporter of nickel ore.

-In 2022, per-capita health expenditure in the Philippines was ₱10,059.49, and health expenditures were 5.5 percent of the country's GDP.
+Per-capita health expenditure in the Philippines in 2022 was ₱10,059.49 and health expenditures were 5.5 percent of the country's GDP.

 According to official estimates, the Philippines had 7,000,000 hectares of forest cover in 2023.

-As of 2023, protected areas were expanded to 7,790,000 hectares.
+As of 2023, protected areas in the Philippines have been expanded to 7,790,000 hectares.

 In 2023, remittances from overseas Filipinos reached a record US$37.20 billion, accounting for 8.5 percent of the Philippines' GDP.